theirc/airbel/src/_projects/spark.md

       Emotional Learning (SEL) and literacy in their primary school years”
 ---

+Youth Sparks create alternative learning spaces outside of school to teach literacy and social-emotional learning to their peers.

-Student Learning Circles are led by youth Sparks, who are equipped to teach literacy and SEL in concentrated and interactive small group sessions.
-Youth sparks receive Spark Backpacks with materials, lessons and activities for use in the learning circles, and the youth leaders are well-trained in their use.
-Sparks can exist as an extension of school and involve teachers or be completely separate from it.
-Parents and community members are involved in the learning process, and have ample opportunities to learn about the program, literacy, and SEL.
-Through Spark Carnival, student accomplishments are celebrated with the whole community.
+The Spark concept is of a youth-led program to create learning spaces outside of traditional classrooms.
+Youth would be trained to teach literacy and social-emotional learning in concentrated and interactive small group sessions.
+These youth leaders would receive backpacks filled with materials, lessons and activities for use in the learning circles.
+Spark was designed to work as an extension of school, involving teachers, or to exist completely separate from it.

+Parents and community members would involved throughout the learning process, with ample opportunities to learn about the program, literacy, and social-emotional learning.
+Through Spark Carnival, student accomplishments would be celebrated with the entire community.